About

 Ridley College (September 2018 - May 2020)

-• Organized the program to engage underprivileged middle school students in science experiments in a laboratory environment often beyond their regular access.
+• I organized a program to engage underprivileged middle school students in science experiments within a laboratory environment typically beyond their regular access.

-• Led the development of intriguing experiments, including building electric wheels, building water rockets, and observing specimens under microscopes.
+• I led the development of intriguing experiments, including building electric wheels, constructing water rockets, and observing specimens under microscopes.